DavidKWH/deep_learning/README.md

 ## Dependencies

-I made a concise effort to use as few tools as is necessary for research.
+I made a conscious effort to use as few tools as is necessary for research.
 All code are made to run with Python 3.5+ and tensorflow 1.10 and their dependencies.
 One extra library I use for comm. related features is CommPy

 ```
 pip3 install git+https://github.com/veeresht/CommPy.git